Q: What is the difference between the February 20 and May 20 application deadlines?

 Q: What are the admission requirements?

-A: Information regarding admissions requirements may be found on our website.
+A: Information regarding admissions requirements may be found on the Career Change Certificate homepage.

 Q: Is there a waitlist?